Hello and welcome to The Travel Palate! I'm Nikole and I obsess about food so you don't have to.

 My other passion in life is travel!
 When I started The Travel Palate in early 2018, I was excited about exploring my curiosity through travel, and I wanted to share that with you.
 Due to the pandemic, that idea is on hold.
 However, as things open up we are looking forward to traveling again.
 Stay tuned!

 I was exposed to all kinds of food as a kid.
-My mom is Japanese and my USMC dad is Ohio.
+My mom was born and raised in Japan and my dad in Ohio.
 That meant a delicious variety of Asian cuisine along with hearty and comforting midwest fare was always cooking up in the kitchen.

 Being bi-racial and growing up in a culturally diverse part of the US has certainly inspired a love for unique flavors and a curiosity of global cuisine.